Gesiima/dbus-goecharger/README.md

   exist on this device's API v2 firmware at all - confirmed absent via both a filtered and a full status dump.
-Not a bug: an official go-e developer confirmed in [API-v2#112](https://github.com/goecharger/go-eCharger-API-v2/issues/112) that flash write-cycle limitations were fully resolved across the board - `amp` can simply be used directly on API v2, exactly as [evcc's own source code does](https://github.com/evcc-io/evcc/blob/main/charger/go-e.go).
+Not a bug: an official go-e developer confirmed in [API-v2#112](https://github.com/goecharger/go-eCharger-API-v2/issues/112) that flash write-cycle limitations were fully resolved **on API v2** - `amp` can simply be used directly there, exactly as [evcc's own source code does](https://github.com/evcc-io/evcc/blob/main/charger/go-e.go).
+  **This confirmation is specific to API v2 and has not been verified for older API v1 hardware** - see the dedicated warning under "Restrictions" below before using this fork on older devices.

 ### HTTP connection handling (tried Session reuse, reverted)